unicef/publicgoods-toolkit/community.md

 of its needs.
 Archetypes are a useful start to analysis, but the conversation should never end there.

 **KEY RECOMMENDATION**: Communities and ecosystems around open source projects are not all the same.
 Their differences matter in setting correct expectations around likely project dynamics, health, and sustainability.
 With an ecosystem map as background, consider what project archetype might roughly fit the open source project you're evaluating or that you plan to launch.
 Although these maps are inexact approximations that change over time, this is a key level-setting exercise for your team when assessing an open source project or planning to create your own, and it should be periodically revisited.

-[Susy leaving this here for OTS/UNICEF] --> (TBD: There is more to say here of course, but this section is getting long, so let's leave off for the moment and not go deeper than we need.
+(TBD: There is more to say here of course, but this section is getting long, so let's leave off for the moment and not go deeper than we need.
 Note: Victor [suggests](https://github.com/unicef/publicgoods-toolkit/pull/12#discussion_r651325121)